Plyo box

-A plyometric box, also simply known as a plyo or jump box, is a piece of training equipment used for plyometric exercises.
+A plyometric box, also simply known as a plyo box or jump box, is a piece of training equipment used for plyometric exercises.
 Plyometric exercises are a type of explosive power training that uses muscle elasticity to produce rapid, forceful movements.
 The plyometric box provides a stable platform for performing plyometric exercises such as box jumps, box squats, and box step-ups.

 Plyometric boxes are used by athletes and trainers to improve explosive power, speed, and agility.
 They are also used by physical therapists to help patients rehabilitation from injury.

 Design

 Plyometric boxes are typically made of wood, metal, or plastic, and come in a variety of sizes.
 The size of the box is determined by the height of the user and the desired level of difficulty for the exercise.
 For example, a taller person may need a taller box for a box jump, while a smaller person may need a smaller box for a box step-up.
 The box is typically a rectangular box with 50 x 60 x 75 cm (20 x 24 x 30 inch) sides.